mbugyis/stocks-analysis/README.md

 - The code is intended to ask the user what year they would like analysis on.
 Then it creates an array of data that includes the stock information for each stock.
 - The stocks in 2017 compared to 2018 seemed to have a higher return.
 The only stock that had a negative return in 2017 was TERP.
 All other stocks had quite large returns, only a couple positive returns were single digits.
 - In 2018, on the other hand, only two stocks had a positive return and were both in the 80% range.
 All other stocks had a negative return with less daily volume as well.
 There were a few that had higher daily volume, but I'm not sure if the change in volume is attributable or correlates to the return rate of the stock.
+- Below are links to screenshots of the 2017 and 2018 stock analysis

 [2018 Stocks](https://github.com/mbugyis/stocks-analysis/blob/main/Resources/2018_Stocks.png)